merenlab/merenlab.org/software/anvio/help/programs/anvi-script-estimate-genome-size/index.md

   display: true
 ---

-A program to estimate the size of the actual population genome to which a MAG belongs..
+A program to estimate the size of the actual population genome to which a MAG belongs.

 See **[program help menu](../../../vignette#anvi-script-estimate-genome-size)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.